Azure/aks-periscope/README.md

 clusterrolebinding.rbac.authorization.k8s.io/aks-periscope-role-binding-view unchanged
 daemonset.apps/aks-periscope created
 secret/azureblob-secret created
-configmap/containerlogs-config created
-configmap/kubeobjects-config created
-configmap/nodelogs-config created
+configmap/diagnostic-config created
 customresourcedefinition.apiextensions.k8s.io/diagnostics.aks-periscope.azure.github.com unchanged
 ```

-To debug the `pod` logs in the `aks-periscope` namespace deployed in the cluster:
+To debug the `pod` logs in the `aks-periscope-dev` namespace deployed in the cluster:

-   * To get the pods in `aks-periscope` namespace:
+   * To get the pods in `aks-periscope-dev` namespace:
-       * `kubectl get pods -n aks-periscope`
+       * `kubectl get pods -n aks-periscope-dev`
    * To check the logs in each of the deployed pods:
-       * `kubectl logs <name-of-pod> -n aks-periscope`
+       * `kubectl logs <name-of-pod> -n aks-periscope-dev`

 Feel free to contact aksperiscope@microsoft.com or open an issue with any feedback or questions about AKS Periscope.
 This is currently a work in progress, but look out for more capabilities to come!